Behind the scenes of my dream

 Going through all of this heartache and struggle has been a gift.
 Its amazing to see someone hold a Friendship Light for the first time.
 And it’s a blessing to have had friends and family be there along the way to help out.

-The PINK event at Washington Square Park.
-We distributed Pink Breast Cancer Awareness Friendship Lights.
+The PINK event.
+I made 115 Pink Breast Cancer Awareness Friendship Lights.
+The team and I distributed them in NYC.
 The peoples reaction was amazing.